Collaborative Pure Exploration in Kernel Bandit: Collaborative Pure Exploration in Kernel Bandit (CoPE - KB)

-\textbf{Communication.} Following the popular communication protocol in existing CoPE works~\cite{distributed2013,tao2019collaborative,top_collaborative2020}, we allow these $V$ agents to exchange information via communication rounds, in which each agent can broadcast and receive messages from others.
-While we do not restrict the exact length of a message, for practical implementation it should be bounded by $O(n)$ bits.
-Here $n$ is the number of arms for each agent, and we consider the number of bits for representing a real number as a constant.
+\textbf{Communication.} Following the popular communication protocol in the CoPE literature~\citep{distributed2013,tao2019collaborative,top_collaborative2020}, we allow these $V$ agents to exchange information via \emph{communication rounds}, in which each agent can broadcast and receive messages from others.
+Following existing CoPE works~\citep{distributed2013,tao2019collaborative,top_collaborative2020}, we restrict the length of each message within $O(n)$ bits for practicability, where $n$ is the number of arms for each agent, and we consider the number of bits for representing a real number as a constant.
+We want agents to cooperate and complete all tasks using as few communication rounds as possible.

-In the CoPE-KB problem, our goal is to design computation and communication efficient algorithms to coordinate different agents to simultaneously complete multiple tasks in collaboration and characterize how the take similarities impact the learning speedup.

-\textbf{Fixed-Confidence and Fixed-Budget.} We consider two versions of the CoPE-KB problem, one with \emph{fixed-confidence (FC)} and the other with \emph{fixed-budget (FB)}.
-Specifically, in the FC setting, given a confidence parameter $\delta \in (0,1)$, the agents aim to identify $x_{v,*}$ for all $v \in [V]$ with probability at least $1-\delta$ and minimize the average number of samples used by each agent.
-In the FB setting, on the other hand, the agents are given an overall $T\cdot V$ sample budget ($T$ average samples per agent), and aim to use at most $T\cdot V$ samples to identify $x_{v,*}$ for all $v \in [V]$ and minimize the error probability.
-In both FC and FB settings, agents are requested to minimize the number of communication rounds.
+\textbf{Objectives.} We consider two objectives of the CoPE-KB problem, one with Fixed-Confidence (FC) and the other with Fixed-Budget (FB).
+In the FC setting, given a confidence parameter $\delta \in (0,1)$, the agents aim to identify $x_{v,*}$ for all $v \in [V]$ with probability at least $1-\delta$, and minimize the average number of samples used per agent.
+In the FB setting, the agents are given an overall $T V$ sample budget ($T$ average samples per agent), and aim to use at most $T V$ samples to identify $x_{v,*}$ for all $v \in [V]$ and minimize the error probability.
+In both FC and FB settings, the agents are requested to minimize the number of communication rounds and control the length of each message within $O(n)$ bits, as in the CoPE literature~\citep{distributed2013,tao2019collaborative,top_collaborative2020}.

-To evaluate the learning acceleration of our algorithms, following the CoPE literature, e.g., \cite{distributed2013,tao2019collaborative,top_collaborative2020}, we also define the speedup metric of our algorithms.
-For a CoPE-KB instance $\cI$, let $T_{\cA_M,\cI}$ denote the average number of samples used by each agent in multi-agent algorithm $\cA_M$ to identify $x_{v,*}$ for all $v \in [V]$, and let $T_{\cA_S,\cI}$ denote the average number of samples used by each task for a single-agent algorithm $\cA_S$ to sequentially (without communication) identify $x_{v,*}$ for all $v \in [V]$.
-Then, the speedup of $\cA_M$ on instance $\cI$ is formally defined as